HARE MOUNTAIN 100

 Runners and their crew will be friendly and respectful to our volunteers who are giving their time, to take care of you.
 They are doing the best they can.
 You will be pulled from the race if you are disrespectful in any way.

 If you have feedback, epsecially negative feedback, we would love to hear it.
 But either pull us aside or wait until after the race.
-It is not alowed in any aid station.
+It is not allowed in any aid station.
 It is disruptive and distracting for other runners, crews and volunteers.

 Follow us on social